 While we may know how to handle Iowa winters, not all our plants do.
 Here’s how to transition houseplants back indoors!

 We all need a vacation once in a while, as do our houseplants.
 That’s why you probably brought them outside this summer, so they could soak up some sun, breathe in the fresh air, and have new sights to see.
 As fun as summer vacation is, eventually, it must come to an end—but your plants can keep the party going indoors!
-You simply need to acclimate them to their new winter home.
+You simply need to acclimate them to their new winter home, and there are a few tips to follow on how to do this.

 If you’re unsure what plants will survive over winter or what needs to come inside, feel free to get in touch or stop by Wallace’s.